-Many of the passengers were students returning to Thessaloniki from Carnival, but officials said but no detailed passenger list was available.
+Many of the 350 people aboard the passenger train were students returning from Greece’s raucous Carnival, officials said.
 This year was the first time the festival, which precedes Lent, was celebrated in full since the start of the pandemic in 2020.

 The government declared three days of national mourning from Wednesday, while flags flew at half-staff outside all European Commission buildings in Brussels.

-Visiting the accident scene, Prime Minister Mitsotakis said the government must help the injured recover and identify the dead.
+Visiting the accident scene, Greek Prime Minister Kyriakos Mitsotakis said that the government must help the injured recover and identify the dead.

 “I can guarantee one thing: We will find out the causes of this tragedy and we will do all that’s in our power so that something like this never happens again,” Mitsotakis said.